YGhazy/Vehicle-Task/README.md

    > ServiceExtensions : call all services in service layer for **Dependency injection /IOC purpose**

    > startup : all startup configuration

-           > Add and configure services and Dependency injection, in the configurationService()
+      >> Add and configure services and Dependency injection, in the configurationService()

-           > Configure an HTTP request pipline by adding middlewares( authentication ,authorization, routing ,..) in Configure()
+      >> Configure an HTTP request pipline by adding middlewares( authentication ,authorization, routing ,..) in Configure()

-           > Adding Swagger , SignalR , hangefire,..
+      >> Adding Swagger , SignalR , hangefire,.

-           > any initialization methods
+      >> any initialization methods

     > program.cs : where the application starts